That’s the ‘presentation’ formula, and includes ‘leading zero’ logic.

 I didn’t bother with 12-hour time for international zones.
 But the local time uses #Db# on hours.

-I tortured myself with the same formulae issues … before I just switch to using #DNOW#.
+I tortured myself with the same formulae issues … before I just switch to using #DNOW#

-Once I had formulaic logic to return Year, Month, Day and Hours, Minutes from #DNOW#, it is easy to just adjust the time by +/- 1-13 hours.
+, it is easy to just adjust the time by +/- 1-13 hours.
 Then you just have to deal with Daylight/Summer Time start/end dates, etc.

 My problem is that gets too complicated and has to be repeated 20-30 times in a single watchface …